 recent and upcoming parking meter changes

-New meters coming: San Francisco is in the process of replacing all of the existing parking meters to newer electronic meters that accept credit card payment (in addition to pay-by-phone, coins, and parking cards).
-New meters are currently being tested in some neighborhoods and will be rolled out citywide in 2013-2014.
+New meters installed: San Francisco has replaced all of the existing parking meters to newer electronic meters that accept credit card payment (in addition to pay-by-phone, coins, and parking cards).
 New meters will make parking even more convenient by making it easier to pay and avoid citations.

-New Sunday hours: As of January 2013, parking meters are in effect all days of the week, including Sundays.
-Meters are enforced from noon to 6 p.m. on Sundays with four hour time limits or longer.
+New Sunday hours: Effective July 1, 2014, parking meters do not operate on Sundays in most parts of the city.
+Sunday meter operation and enforcement applies for Fisherman’s Wharf area, The Embarcadero, five (5) off-street parking lots and in the Special Event Area around AT&T Park during special events.
 Meters in Fisherman's Wharf continue to operate from 7 a.m. to 7 p.m. every day.
 Most meters in the Port of San Francisco jurisdiction (along the waterfront and on some side streets) will continue to operate from 7 a.m. to 10 or 11 p.m. every day.
 When in doubt, check the meter for hours of operation.

 Longer time limits: As of January 2013, all parking meters in San Francisco have a time limit of at least two hours (formerly some had a one hour time limit).
 Relaxing time limits was intended to make parking more consistent and convenient.